rixiobarrios/js-geometry/readme.md

 ## Bonus (Not Required)

+- Still want more practice with constructors and classes?
+Try [this bonus assignment](bonus.md)

-Interested in looking into TDD (test driven development)?
+- Interested in looking into TDD (test driven development)?
 Consider testing this assignment with [Jasmine](https://github.com/ga-wdi-lessons/js-jasmine)!